Education for Death: Production

 Education for Death: The Making of the Nazi was released when Disney was under government contract to produce 32 animated shorts from 1941 to 1945.
-In 1940, Walt Disney spent four times his budget on the feature film Fantasia (1940) which suffered from low box office turnout.
+In 1940, Walt Disney spent four times his budget on the feature film Fantasia (1940), which suffered from low box office turnout.
 Nearing bankruptcy and with half of his employees on strike, Walt Disney was forced to look for a solution to bring money into the studio.
-The studio's close proximity to the military aircraft manufacturer, Lockheed, helped foster a U.S. government contract for 32 short propaganda films at $4,500 each.
-This saved the company from bankruptcy and allowed them to keep their employees on payroll.
+The studio's proximity to the military aircraft manufacturer, Lockheed, helped foster a U.S. government contract for 32 short propaganda films at $4,500 each.
+This saved the company from bankruptcy and allowed it to keep its employees on payroll.

 The dialogue of the characters is in German, neither subtitled nor directly translated by Art Smith's lone English language narration.
-A voice track of Adolf Hitler in full demagogic rant is used in a torchlight rally scene.
-A sequence follows in which Hans becomes a German soldier along with other Hitler Youth.
+A voice track of Adolf Hitler in a full demagogic rant is used in a torchlight rally scene.